Massimo-ov/Master-s-thesis-Sparse-Bayesian-infinite-factor-model-applications-on-NIRS-data-/README.md

   covariance estimation, prediction assessment, and performance metrics.

 - **Warm start SBIFM**
-  Version of the model using warm-start initialisation, useful for faster convergence
+  Version of the model using warm-start initialisation, useful for checking the k adaptive.
-  or when applying the model to real datasets.

 - **NIRS biscuit preprocess**
   Preprocessing pipeline for the *publicly available* biscuit dough NIRS dataset,
   including centering, scaling, feature inspection, and spectral cleaning.

 - **Mixing Plot**
-  Functions and scripts for traceplots, autocorrelation analysis,
-  effective sample size estimation, and general MCMC diagnostic plots.
+  Functions and scripts for traceplots, general MCMC diagnostic plots.

 - **Results Plot**
-  Scripts to generate visualisations of posterior loadings, covariance estimates,
+  Scripts to generate visualisations of, covariance estimates,
   fitted vs predicted values, beta coefficients, and factors extracted from NIRS data.

 - **More analysis**